Our Meetings tool helps your team run better meetings by:

 Adding a new topic to the agenda is easy!
 Click one of the + Add topic links on the right and enter a name and owner for the topic.
 Each agenda topic must have an attendee assigned as the owner.
 This should be the person responsible for adding that topic to the agenda, or the primary person who needs something from the group.

 Once you've added a new topic, you can edit the name and owner, add a description, and change the type of agenda topic with Extras.
-You can also delete topics using the link next to Done editing.
+You can also delete topics by clicking the hyperlinked Delete topic text on under the topic owner.